Aryaman22102002/go2-convex-mpc/README.md

 This fork extends the base controller with a **Whole-Body Control (WBC) QP** that replaces the naive $\tau = J^T f$ stance torque mapping with a full rigid-body optimization.
 The WBC enforces friction cone constraints and torque limits at the joint level, eliminating the constraint violations that occur in the baseline controller across all gaits and surface conditions.

-Separately, this fork also explores a **learned (RL) alternative to the MPC+WBC controller**: a PPO policy trained via behavior cloning and imitation learning against trajectories recorded from the MPC+WBC controller itself.
-After an extensive debugging process (documented below), the policy now reliably reproduces a stable flat-ground trot -- 100% survival and consistent gait symmetry across 30 evaluation rollouts.
-Multi-terrain locomotion (slopes, steps) is the natural next step, building on this validated flat-ground foundation.
+Separately, this fork also explores **residual reinforcement learning layered on top of the MPC+WBC controller**, specifically for lateral disturbance recovery: an event-triggered PPO policy that activates only when a push disturbance is detected, validated with randomized trials to improve recovery success and reduce peak roll versus the nominal controller alone, with zero regression to normal walking.
+A follow-up investigation into multi-push robustness surfaced and fixed a genuine gating/state-accumulation bug, resulting in a three-state supervisor architecture validated to prevent falls under repeated disturbances that the baseline controller alone cannot recover from.
+See the [RL Push-Recovery](#rl-push-recovery-residual-ppo-on-mpcwbc) section below for full results, tables, and the honest scope of what was and wasn't validated.

 ---